bhuvanyu09/ClimateConnect/README.md

 If you encounter any bugs or would like to suggest improvements, please open an issue or submit a pull request.

-## About Me
-I'm a results-driven full-stack software developer passionate about building innovative solutions using the latest tech stack in an Agile environment.
-With a focus on optimal functionality, quality, and reliability, I excel at developing robust software systems.

-My expertise lies in Python with frameworks like Django and libraries like Pandas, NumPy, OpenCV, Matplotlib, SciKit, and Tkinter .
-I'm also proficient in C++, JavaScript, Ajax, HTML5/CSS, React & Node.JS and have hands-on experience with blockchain technologies, specifically Solidity and Ethereum .

-In addition, I have a great understanding of database management systems such as MongoDB, MySQL, and SQLite .
-To streamline my work, I employ various tools including PyCharm, Visual Studio Code, JIRA, GitHub, Truffle, Metamask, Ganache, Remix IDE, and the Microsoft Suite.